ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 ## Annex 6
 1 new value added.

+## Annex 7
+2 new values
+10 new values
+There were duplicates in the original Annex 7 where the same data was reported both for the FI_total EMU and for the FI_Finl EMU.
+We removed these duplicates before integrating, but have not removed them yet from the Annex 7 Excel file.

 ## Annex 8
+3 new values
+1 updated value

 During the datacall, clarisse identified duplicates in issue #194.
 Pressing a bit further there was indeed a duplicate for FINLAND aquaculture in